-Entry to the MA/Diploma Management and Finance course requires a 2(ii) first degree from a university, or a similar qualification from any other institution.
+Entry to the programme requires a 2(ii) undergraduate degree in a relevant subject, e.g. economics, finance, accounting or management from a university, or a similar qualification from any other institution.
 Alternatively, possession of a suitable professional qualification and relevant practical experience may also be accepted.
+In general, however, applicants are judged on their individual merits and age, work experience and other factors are also considered.

 Months of entry